YconquestY/cs-629/README.md

 You should add this to `testMulticore/src/buffer.c`.

 Please install `gcc-riscv64-unknown-elf` on your machine (`sudo apt-get install gcc-riscv64-unknown-elf` for Debian/WSL).
+Mac users will need to do `brew tap riscv-software-src/riscv; brew install riscv-tools`.

 Then you can make your test by doing `cd testMultiCore; make`.
 You run it using `./run_threaded.sh buffer32`.